You might

 Decrement

-Operator --: Decrement operator is used to decrement the operand’s
+Operator --: Decrement operator is used to decrement the operands

 value by 1.
 Similar to increment operator, decrement operator can also